 Chat to us online now

 In the first instance, at a primary or junior school, see the class teacher and explain your worries in a friendly non-confrontational way.
+Here are some questions that we suggest you consider:

-Secondary schools may not be aware that there are some areas of the school pupils feel are unsafe, the toilets often come into this category.
+Secondary schools may not be aware that there are some areas of the school pupils feel unsafe, the toilets often come into this category.

 By telling the head of year where the bullying is happening, supervision can be increased so that the bullies are caught red handed, meaning that your child can't be accused of telling tales.